dan-kwiat/filter-suggest/README.md

     secondary: PropTypes.string,
     // You may want to provide additional item props here (for use in the onSelect callback) })).isRequired,
+  // The input label
+  label: PropTypes.string,
+  // Whether or not the items are loading
+  loading: PropTypes.bool,
+  // Maximum number of items to render in dropdown list
+  maxSuggestions: PropTypes.number,
+  // Optional class applied to the dropdown menu
+  menuClassName: PropTypes.string,
+  // A callback fired whenever an input value change is detected
+  onInputValueChange: PropTypes.func.isRequired,
+  // A callback fired whenever an item is selected
+  onSelect: PropTypes.func.isRequired,
+  // Optional class applied to the input element's parent
+  textFieldClassName: PropTypes.string,
 }
 FilterSuggest.defaultProps = {
   label: 'Start typing...',